cprg210/cprg210.github.io/_posts/2020-07-17-day-16-open-workshop.md

     },
     ```
 3. Push your repo to a public GH repository
-4.
+4. New -> Creat New App
+5. Deployment method -> Connect to Github and select your source repository and Connect.
+6. "Heroku dashboard > Select your server App > Settings > Reveal Config Vars"
+    - add Atlas connection string
+7. Deploy branch
+8. Done!

+If you see and "Application Error" for your depolyed site, check the logs: `heroku logs --tail -a [container-name]`.
+{: .notice--warning}

+#### Frontend
+1. Change `fetch()` URL from `http://locahost:3000/api/desinations` to `http://[container-name].herokuapp.com/api/desinations`.
-- `npm install cors` - Heroku needs to add CORS header (based on our code)
+2. `npm install cors` - Heroku needs to add CORS header (based on our code)

     ```js
     // cors origin URL - Allow inbound traffic from origin